According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 As a houseplant, you can grow it as a hanging plant letting the vines dangle from the pot or provide support to let it grow as a climber.

-Grow the Syngonium Wendlandii in a free-draining peat mixture.
-The potting mixture should have excellent moisture retention properties.
+Grow the Syngonium wendlandii in a free-draining peat mixture.
+The potting mixture needs excellent moisture retention properties.

 The ideal soil pH range is between 6 -7.5.
 And the suitable outdoor USDA planting zones are 9b, 10a, 10b, and 11.